Which is the Right Option for You?

-With this interesting information at hand, we decided to compare the pros and cons of laptops, desktops, and tablets to see which came out on top.
+With this current data in hand, we decided to compare the pros and cons of laptops, PCs and tablets to help you decide which one best suits your lifestyle.

-The modern laptop computer is significantly smaller than it was even a few years ago; it is now possible to purchase lightweight laptops that are around the same size as a book!
-A typical laptop is comprised of two parts: the screen (there are now touchscreen versions on the market), and the hardware, which includes the keyboard, CPU, and HDD.
+Today’s laptop computer is significantly smaller than it was even a few years ago.; it’s now possible to purchase lightweight laptops that have similar dimensions to a magazine.
+A typical laptop is comprised of two parts: the screen (there are now touchscreen versions on the market), and the hardware which includes: the keyboard, the CPU or processor, and the hard drive.
+The latest models offer next generation SSD or solid state drives that are higher-performing, faster and more reliable than previous hard drives.

-The average laptop will also have a CD/DVD player, microphone, and built-in camera.
-Although there is a touchpad, many users prefer the comfort of a mouse, which can be purchased separately.
+The average laptop will also have a CD/DVD player, microphone and built-in camera.
+Although there is a built-in touch pad, many users prefer the comfort of a wireless mouse, which can be purchased separately.

-- Portability is a major advantage; the diminutive size of modern laptops only enhances this benefit.
+- Portability is a major advantage; the streamlined dimensions of modern laptops only enhances this benefit.
 Additionally, you can connect them to Wi-Fi hotspots, which are increasingly abundant.

 - If you invest in a high-end laptop, you can get a gaming experience similar to that offered by a desktop.